Best daily deals

 2. Press and hold the power button and the custom button simultaneously for seven seconds.

-3. The small LED light should flash blue a total of four times.
+3. The small LED light should flash blue four times.

-Hopefully, your headphones are functioning again and you should be able to pair them just as if they were a brand new pair of headphones.
+Hopefully, your headphones are functioning again, and you should be able to pair them as if they were brand new.

 Should you get the Sony Headphones Connect app?